kaansonmezoz/bert-same-sentence-prediction/README.md

 Corpus has been prepared by [the same way as in Berturk.](https://github.com/stefan-it/turkish-bert/issues/28)

 - [Latest wikipedia dump](https://dumps.wikimedia.org/trwiki/latest/trwiki-latest-pages-articles.xml.bz2)
+  - Latest wikipedia dump was 01 November 2021.
-  - I could not find the dump of latest dump in 2 February 2020 which has been used for BERTurk pre-training
+  - BERTurk used Wikipedia dump on 2 February 2020 for pre-training.
 - Kemal Oflazer's corpus
   - Private
   - Contact with [Mr Oflazer](https://www.andrew.cmu.edu/user/ko/) to get corpus.